© 2023 Maxwell Institute. All rights reserved. Registered in Scotland | Terms and Conditions | Privacy and Cookie Policy

 Prof. Claire Voisin presented the second Whittaker Lecture in 2022 on Hyper-Kahler Manifolds, with supporting lectures from Evgeny Shinder (Jacobians and derived equivalence of elliptic K3 surfaces) and Egor Yasinsky (Birational automorphisms of algebraic surfaces over non-closed fields).

-The third Whittaker Lecture will be delivered by Prof. James Maynard (University of Oxford) on Thursday 7th December 2023.
-More information will be announced soon!
+The third Whittaker Lecture was delivered by Prof. James Maynard (University of Oxford) on Thursday 7th December 2023: Primes, the zeta function, and zero density estimates.

 The first Fitch lecture was given by Professor John Aston on 5th May 2021: Statistics, Science and Government: A Statistician as a CSA.